klaytn/klaytn-docs/docs/klaytn/design/computation/klaytn-virtual-machine/klaytn-virtual-machine.md

 {% hint style="success" %}
 NOTE: Since protocol upgrade, in other words, hard fork introduced in klaytn v1.7.0, the fee has been changed.
-In case of Baobab network, protocol upgrade is applied from block number `75373312`.
+In case of Baobab network, protocol upgrade was enabled from block number `#75373312`.
-We will apply protocol upgrade for Cypress network later.
+Cypress mainnet will be subject to the same protocol upgrade in the next version.
 If you want a previous document, please refer [previous document](klaytn-virtual-machine-previous.md).
 {% endhint %}